pomtom44/GlanceRF/README.md

 GlanceRF is a modern rebuild of the Original HamClock by Elwood WB0OEW.

 During development of this project, early in Beta, Elwood passed away.
-Originally this was a side project, and I was going to tell people: *"If you want a mature project with support, go use hamclock."*
+Originally this was a side project, and I was going to tell people: <br>
+*"If you want a mature project with support, go use hamclock."*

 Thoughts go to Elwood, and I thank him for the original project which so many use and which inspired this rebuild.